 This section discusses each of the widgets in greater detail.

-This chart organizes open host findings according to how much risk is posed by associated threats or trending vulnerabilities.
-Risk increases from left to right, as successive sets of threat or trending filters are considered.
-Each section of the funnel shows the number of open findings that match the filters and the number of assets impacted.
+This chart organizes open findings according to how much risk is posed by associated threats.
+As successive sets of threat filters are considered, risk increases from left to right.
+Each funnel section shows the number of open findings that match the threat filters and the number of assets impacted.
 From left to right, the funnel shows metrics based on

 - All open findings (“Total Findings”)